Carter Verhaeghe: Tampa Bay Lightning

 With one year remaining on his entry-level contract, Verhaeghe was traded by the Islanders to the Tampa Bay Lightning in exchange for Kristers Gudļevskis on July 1, 2017.
 In the 2017–18 season with the Syracuse Crunch, Verhaeghe in his first full year in the AHL, secured a top six scoring role scoring a breakout 48 points in 58 games.

 In the following 2018–19 season, Verhaeghe captured the first AHL scoring title ever by a Crunch skater, claiming the John B. Sollenberger Trophy with 82 points in 76 games.
 His 34 goals tied Crunch teammate Alex Barré-Boulet in league scoring to share the Willie Marshall Award.
 Verhaeghe holds the Crunch's single-season total point record with 82 points.

 On July 5, 2019, Verhaeghe was signed to a one-year, two-way contract extension with the Lightning.
-On September 30, 2019, the Lightning announced that Verhaeghe had made the team's opening night roster.
-On October 3, 2019, Verhaeghe appeared in his first career NHL game, which came in a 5–2 Lightning win over the visiting Florida Panthers at Amalie Arena.
-October 5, 2019, Verhaeghe recorded his first career NHL assist and point in a 3–4 loss to the Florida Panthers at BB&T Center.
-On December 7, 2019, Verhaeghe recorded his first career NHL goal and first career multi-point game in a 7–1 Lightning win over the visiting San Jose Sharks at Amalie Arena.
-He scored his first NHL hat trick on January 7, 2020 in a 9–2 win over the Vancouver Canucks.
+On September 30, the Lightning announced that Verhaeghe had made the team's opening night roster.
+On October 3, Verhaeghe appeared in his first career NHL game, which came in a 5–2 Lightning win over the visiting Florida Panthers at Amalie Arena.
+October 5, Verhaeghe recorded his first career NHL assist and point in a 4–3 loss to the Panthers at BB&T Center.
+On December 7, Verhaeghe recorded his first career NHL goal and first career multi-point game in a 7–1 Lightning win over the visiting San Jose Sharks at Amalie Arena.
+He scored his first NHL hat trick on January 7, 2020, in a 9–2 win over the Vancouver Canucks.

 On August 15, 2020, Verhaeghe skated in his first career NHL playoff game.
 In that game Verhaeghe recorded his first career playoff assist and point.
-Tampa would go on to win the Stanley Cup, defeating the Dallas Stars in six games, and Verhaeghe would become the second Sound Tigers player to win the Stanley Cup.
+Tampa would go on to win the Stanley Cup, defeating the Dallas Stars in six games, and Verhaeghe became the second Sound Tigers player to win the Stanley Cup.